Surviving and leading change in the metricized academy

-The Impact Culture course from Fast Track Impact enables you to co-create an impact culture with your colleagues that draws people to impact on their own terms, whether they want to create jobs or fight capitalism.
+The Impact Culture course from Fast Track Impact enables you to create your own impact culture that motivates you and draws others to impact on their own terms.
 These are cultures that celebrate the kinds of “unsung impacts” that inspire us despite never becoming an impact case study.
 Yet, they are also cultures that generate case studies without being REF-driven.

 The course draws on the research and experience of Prof Mark Reed, who trains internationally and has advised on impact in every Russel Group institution and the majority of other research active Universities in the UK.
 He is the author of two books on research and impact culture, The Research Impact Handbook and The Productive Researcher, and has published over 150 peer-reviewed articles that have been cited >15,000 times.
 Copies of The Research Impact Handbook available on request at no additional cost for participants (request this when you book the course), and Prof Reed answers all queries from participants within a week, to ensure you have support to change your impact culture for the better.